usaid-cs/yesterday-i-learned/murica.md

 - [Donald Trump is the first president since Polk (1845 ~ 1849) to not have a white house pet.](https://www.thoughtco.com/white-house-pets-4144590)
 - [Cargill](https://en.wikipedia.org/wiki/Cargill) is America's largest private company.
 They can commit atrocities without releasing any details.
 - [Florida statute 10-20-life](https://en.wikipedia.org/wiki/10-20-Life): get 10 years in prison if you show a gun during a crime.
 20 years if you fire one.
 Life sentence if you shoot someone.
-- At least in America, conspiring to commit a crime with someone else often lands you a heavier sentence than just committing the same crime.
+- At least in America, conspiring to commit a crime with someone else often lands you a harsher sentence than just committing the same crime.
 - In [1981](http://www.todaywasterrible.com/aug-5-ya-fired/), when the [Professional Air Traffic Controllers Organization](https://en.wikipedia.org/wiki/Professional_Air_Traffic_Controllers_Organization_%281968%29) went on strike and the air traffic controllers refused to return to work, Ronald Reagan just fired all 11,345 of them.
 - The Washington State was called Columbia prior to joining the union.
 It was renamed because, get this, they said [it might be confused with the _district_ of Columbia, the capital.](https://en.wikipedia.org/wiki/Washington_Territory) So they named it Washington.
 But the state capital is also called---you guessed it---[Washington, D.C.](https://en.wikipedia.org/wiki/Washington,_D.C.).
 - The statue of liberty, a New York territory, is completely surrounded by New Jersey waters.